serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

 Acknowledgments
 ***************

-The author would like to thank Frederik Braun, Tom Ritter and Sylvestre Ledru for the proofreading of this post and the fruitful discussion we've been having on that topic.
+The author would like to thank `Frederik Braun <https://frederik-braun.com>`_ , Tom Ritter and Sylvestre Ledru for the proofreading of this post and the fruitful discussion we've been having on that topic.